stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 Therefore, client need help to successfully adopt and evolve new technology, they are willing to pay for it to de-risk implementations and the consulting opportunities are perhaps broader than what you might think:

-* x
-* x
-* x
+* high level planning / context validation
+* change management & communications
-* x
+* project management
+* requirements gathering / as-is & to-be mapping
+* setting up the tech
+* onboarding the first phase of users
-* x
+* supporting those users
+* building a show case of successes and learnings
+* building the capabilities to scale rollouts
-* x
+* managing rollouts progressively
+* measuring and learning from outcomes

-If I was a tier-2 or niche consultancy of 200 to 20,000 employees, these would be my top 3 picks:
+If I was a tier-2 or niche consultancy of 200 to 20,000 employees, below would be my top 3 SaaS technology picks to build a consulting services offering around:

 #### strategy execution